cb3017/cb3017.github.io/_posts/2025-04-03-Resistance_Phylogeny.md

 6. And now we wait for the results.

-# Understanding the Resistance Associated Mutations {#understanding-the-resistance-associated-mutations .unnumbered}
+### Understanding the Resistance Associated Mutations

 After your FASTQ file(s) are successfully uploaded and processed, TB-Profiler will generate a report detailing the identified mutations